-54. Dwelling, Detached.
+53. Dwelling, Detached.
 A residential building which is entirely surrounded by open space on the same lot.

-55. Dwelling, Multiple-Family.
+54. Dwelling, Multiple-Family.
 A building or portion thereof designed with accommodations for or occupied by three (3) or more families living independently of each other who may or may not have joint services or facilities or both.
-The term includes dormitories and lodging and rooming houses but does not include hotels, motels, tourist Inns or Bed and Breakfast Establishments.
+The term includes dormitories and lodging and rooming houses but does not include hotels, motels, tourist inns or bed and breakfast establishments.

-56. Dwelling, Seasonal.
+55. Dwelling, Seasonal.
 A residence intended for occasional occupancy.